zeen101/issuem/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Create add-ons page to showcase available IssueM add-ons from within the plugin
+* Add helpful descriptions on the IssueM settings page
+* Clean up HTML errors
+* Update support links and information
+* Add link to settings page from plugin listing page

 = 2.0.3 =
 * Update styling of article notice and add the ability to dismiss the notice